stilldavid/userland-book/literary_environment/index.md

 <!-- end -->

 `nl` is a way to **n**umber **l**ines.
 This command accomplishes the same thing as `cat all_authors | nl`, or `nl all_authors`.
-You won't see this as often as `|` and `>`, since most utilities can work directly with files on their own, but it can save you typing `cat` quite as often.
+You won't see this used as much as `|` and `>`, since most utilities can work directly with files on their own, but it can save you typing `cat` quite as often.

 We'll use these features liberally from here on out.

 man pages and --help
 --------------------

-I mentioned that the behavior of most commands can be changed by giving them different options.
+So you can change the behavior of most commands by giving them different options.
 All well and good if you happen to know what options a certain utility takes, but what if you don't?

 What you want is called a man (short for manual) page.
 (It's sort of an unfortunate abbreviation.)